 How can I get the date to properly display when I use it in this formula?

-Answer: Let's take a look at an example.
+Answer: Let's look at an example.

 As you can see, when you try to concatenate using a date value, Excel displays the serial representation of the date (ie: 39331) instead of the traditional format (ie: 06/09/2007).